bulini/sendit-current/readme.txt

 [Sendit Official Website](http://sendit.wordpressplanet.org "Sendit Wordpress Newsletter Plugin")

 Version 2 is completely rebuilt based on custom post type.
 It gives you the chance to send more than 1 post selected from the custom post type panel newsletter, using pro version allows you to send professional newsletter scheduled and with wonderful responsive and customizable templates.
+If you are a Woocommerce user it's possible to include also your products in your newsletter.

 All other information (general, changelog, installation, upgrade, usage) you need about this plugin can be found here: [Sendit readme](http://sendit.wordpressplanet.org/knowledges-base/ "Sendit Readme").